Nick Maton Player Props: Tigers vs. White Sox

 Nick Maton At The Plate

-- Maton is hitting .155 with five doubles, five home runs and 21 walks.
+- Maton has five doubles, five home runs and 21 walks while batting .152.

-- Maton has driven home a run in 11 games this season (24.4%), including more than one RBI in 6.7% of his games and producing three or more of his team's runs on three occasions..
+- Maton has picked up an RBI in 23.9% of his games this year, with more than one RBI in 6.5% of his games.
+He has also driven in three or more runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.